This article was published in Australian Dictionary of Biography, Volume 2, (MUP), 1967

 John Hubert Plunkett (1802-1869), lawyer and politician, was born the younger of twins in June 1802 at Mount Plunkett, County Roscommon, Ireland, son of George Plunkett and his wife Eileen, née O'Kelly.
 His family, which had aristocratic connexions, had kept some of its estates intact in 1703-78 and was thus well placed to take advantage of the relaxation of the penal laws against Catholics.
 John entered Trinity College, Dublin, in November 1819 (B.A., 1823), was called to the Irish Bar in 1826 and later to the English Bar.
 He won distinction and popularity on the Connaught circuit in 1826-32.
 Daniel O'Connell gave Plunkett the credit for the success of his candidates in Connaught at the 1830 general election which put the Whigs in power.
 Plunkett's reward was the solicitor-generalship of New South Wales at a salary of £800.
 He was the first Catholic appointed to high civil office in the colony, though Roger Therry's appointment to a magistracy antedated his by three years.
 Plunkett arrived in Sydney with his wife and sister and four female servants in the Southworth in June 1832.
 Also in the ship was Rev. John McEncroe.

 John Kinchela, the attorney-general, was deaf and Plunkett had to perform many of his duties.
 Thus from 1 August to 5 November 1833 he appeared for the attorney-general during the criminal session, conducting ninety-one cases and obtaining sixty-four convictions.
 In 1835 he published The Australian Magistrate, the first Australian practice book of its kind.
 It had great importance in effecting uniformity in the procedure of the inferior courts.
 In 1840 a second and revised edition was published by James Tegg.
 When Kinchela retired in February 1836 Plunkett was appointed attorney-general.
 He was given a doubled load, some said in hope that he would resign.
 As a Crown law officer he was largely responsible for the technical legal form and any technical legal defects of the legislation, which in these crucial years in New South Wales established the equality of all men before the law.
 Profound personal conviction went into his draftsmanship.
 Jury rights were first experimentally extended to emancipists at his instance.
 Ostentatiously he extended the protection of the law to convicts and assigned servants, and successfully used the James Mudie case to argue the abolition of convict assignment.
 According to the Sydney Morning Herald, 'He exercised important influence on general legislation, and we believe that every measure tending to equalise the social conditions and promote civil and religious liberty amidst the various, and often hostile, elements of this Colony has either been framed or supported by him'.
-After the Myall Creek massacre in June 1838 he extended the same protection, with the same ostentation, to the Aboriginals, when he secured the condemnation to death of seven white men for the murder of a native.
+After the Myall Creek massacre in June 1838 he extended the same protection, with the same ostentation, to the Aboriginals, when he secured the condemnation to death of six white men and one black man of Afro-Caribbean origin for the murder of a native.
 At the first trial Plunkett was defeated on a technical point: because a whole tribe had been massacred the remains of the Aboriginal in question could not be identified with sufficient certainty.
 Undeterred Plunkett brought forward a fresh charge and won his case.
 The action ensured his reputation for austere impartiality.
 Hence he was able to combine the offices of solicitor-general and attorney-general, engrossing those of grand jury and public prosecutor.

 To judge from his later public utterances Plunkett considered the Church Act of 1836 the most important single achievement of his public career.
 It definitely disestablished the Church of England and established legal equality between Anglicans, Catholics and Presbyterians; its provisions were later extended to Methodists, and Plunkett himself would gladly have included Jews and Independents.
 Plunkett was the first president of the board set up to administer this Act in 1839.
 Like Governor Sir Richard Bourke he had wished to supplement the ecclesiastical provisions of the Act by the introduction of the Irish National system in schools, under which children of all religious bodies combined for secular education but separated for religious instruction.
 In Plunkett's mind, however, 'combined secular education' included the truths of natural religion, God, the after-life, and the Ten Commandments.
 The opposition of Catholic, Anglican and Nonconformist authorities, including McEncroe, though far from unanimous, sufficed to defeat this measure at the time.
 But in 1844 Plunkett supported the Lowe committee, of which he was a member, in advocating the National system, and when it came into force in 1848 Plunkett became the first chairman of the board.